coezbek/Switcheroo/readme.md

 TODO / Future Enhancements
 --------------------------
 - [x] Ensure the 10 most recent windows remain in the center column, even if duplicated in other columns.
-- [ ] Implement a fixed, identical width for all columns and ensure the process name is right-aligned.
+- [ ] Implement a fixed, identical width for all columns.
 - [ ] Center the entire window so the middle column is perfectly centered on the screen.
+- [x] During search results are shown in the center column, while the other columns stay visible.
 - [x] Automatically remove common suffixes (e.g., " - Google Chrome") if they appear in more than half of all open windows of the same process.
 - [x] Fix navigation with `Alt + Left`/`Right` arrow keys.
 - [x] Resolve focus and selection issues when using the mouse to select an item.
-- [ ] After pressing Alt+W the focus must be moved to the next item in the list.
+- [x] After pressing Alt+W the focus must be moved to the next item in the list.
 - [ ] Make it user configurable if single or double click is needed to switch to a window.
 - [ ] Make pinned windows configurable from the UI / Settings.